nkoster/camera-go/README.md

 go run *.go
 ```

-Open http://localhost:8086 - on, for example, two laptops with cam and mic.
+Open http://localhost:8086 on, for example, two laptops with cam and mic, and exchange IDs.